Iconic World

 • Roadblock: Your journey is delayed, skip your next turn.

-• Vortex: Move to the other vortex square on the board
+• Vortex: Move to a square of your choice on the board

 8